muhammadmp97/TeleBot/README.md

 ## How to use

 ### Start point
-We start by creating an instance from `TeleBot` class:
+We start by creating an instance of `TeleBot` class:

     try {
         $tg = new TeleBot('YOUR_BOT_TOKEN');